-If you have ever wanted to visit this fascinating area, discover the secret of the bubbles and find out what makes champagne the celebratory drink par excellence, then this is the weekend for you.
-You will see the miles of cellars dug out of chalk where millions of bottles age gracefully, learn how champagne is made and discover what makes it so special.
+And if you ever wanted to discover the secret of the bubbles and find out what makes Champagne the celebratory drink par excellence, this is definitely the weekend for you.
+You will learn how Champagne is made, visit ancient cellars, dug out of chalk, where millions of bottles age gracefully and enjoy tasting the variety of styles produced.

-07.15 am Meet our coach outside the Hilton Doubletree Hotel, 2 Bridge Place, Victoria, London SWIV 1QA.
-The coach will leave at 07.30 sharp.
+Meet our coach at 07.15 am outside the Hilton Doubletree Hotel, 2 Bridge Place, Victoria, London SWIV 1QA.

-As soon as everybody is on board, we will set off for Folkestone and the EuroTunnel to Calais.
-We will make a brief stop at Stop 24 service station at Junction 11 on the M20 at around 9.00.
-Stop 24 is one junction before the Eurotunnel terminal, and you can park here for approx. £6 per day.
-If you wish to be collected from here but have not already advised us, please let us know by the day before latest.
+As soon as everybody is on board, we set off for Folkestone and the EuroTunnel to Calais.
+We make a brief stop at Stop 24 service station at Junction 11 on the M20 at around 9.00.
+Stop 24 is one junction before the Eurotunnel terminal, and you can park there for approx. £6 per day.
+If you want to join the coach there, please let us know at the time of booking.

-From Stop 24 we continue to the Eurotunnel Terminal for a refreshment/comfort stop before proceeding through Passport Control and on to our awaiting train.
+From Stop 24, we continue to the Eurotunnel Terminal for a refreshment/comfort break before going through Passport Control and on to our awaiting train.

-Once in France we join the motorway and drive across the gently undulating plains of northern France to the Champagne region, stopping for lunch en route.
+Once in France we join the motorway and drive across the gently undulating plains of northern France, stopping for lunch en route.

-A supplement of £125 will be payable for single occupancy of a double room, but there are normally plenty of congenial people looking for someone to share with, if you should so wish.
+A supplement of £125 is payable for single occupancy of a double room, but there are normally plenty of congenial people looking for someone to share with, if you should so wish

 Share this Post